Mathpix/spectra-review-paper-competition/submissions/visual_relationship_scene_graph.md

 the same type of entity (e.g. multiple cups) and *Proximal Relationship Ambiguity*, arising when multiple subject-predicate-object triplets occur in close proximity with the same predicate and the model struggles to infer the correct subject-object pairings (e.g. mis-pairing musicians and their instruments).
 The losses explicitly force the model to disambiguate related and unrelated instances through margin constraints specific to each type of confusion.
-The losses are defined over an affinity term $\Phi(s, o)$, interpreted as the probability that subject $s$ and object $o$ have some relation.
+The losses are defined over an affinity term $\Phi(s, o)$, interpreted as the probability that subject $s~$ and object $o~$ have some relation.
 For this, three separate contrastive losses are defined as follows:

 1. *Class-Agnostic Loss* Used for contrasting positive/negative pairs regardless of their relation and adds contrastive supervision for generic cases.
 For a subject indexed by $i$ and an object indexed by $j$, the margins to maximize can be written as: \begin{equation}
     \begin{aligned}